oracle-samples/idm-samples/idcs-sdk-sample-apps/java/README.md

 - [Nimbus JOSE+JWT 4.39.1](https://mvnrepository.com/artifact/com.nimbusds/nimbus-jose-jwt)
 - [OAuth 2.0 SDK With OpenID Connect Extensions 5.30](https://mvnrepository.com/artifact/com.nimbusds/oauth2-oidc-sdk)

+**Note:** The sample application is built with Maven which automatically downloads the appropriate libraries and builds the war file.

 **Note:** Before deploying or using this sample application, it need to be updated following the instruction below:

 ## How to use the Sample Application: